 - Always provide opportunities for your athletes to talk to you in private.

-Many times, our kids don’t talk us about bullying.
+Many times, our kids don’t talk to us about bullying.
 That’s why it’s important to speak to them about it: being bullied or witnessing bullying behaviors can be traumatic.
 Empower them by making sure they understand the importance and value of being an upstander, knowing when and how to ask for help, and how to report bullying behavior to their coach or teachers.
 By leading open and honest conversations about bullying, you’ll make them feel more comfortable having these same conversations, too.

 Learn more. inCourage delivers research-based solutions for improving the culture of youth sports.
-Our engaging videos and informative educational resources are available for free to anyone who wants to create better communications and outcomes to keep kids happy, healthy and in the game.
+Our engaging videos and informative educational resources are available for free to anyone who wants to create better communications and outcomes to keep kids happy, healthy, and in the game.

 We provide these tools for free because we believe there should be no barriers to accessing the tools we need to improve the culture of youth sports and keep more kids in the game.